 Gomsil Forest (Hongcheon Province)

 Gomsil is a small, early-career forest in Hongcheon province, a mountainous region in the north of the Republic of Korea, not far from where the Winter Olympics were held this past year.
-She boarders a small natural farm, enjoying life relatively free from pesticide and herbicides.
+She borders a small natural farm, enjoying life relatively free from pesticide and herbicides.
 A typical small Korean forest, her outer borders are primarily deciduous trees which explode with vibrant color each fall, while her inner core along the hill ridges is primarily shadowed, pine forest.
 The canvases were spread randomly throughout her studio space, and so reflect this variety.

 Founded in 2010, placeMAK is one of Korea’s foremost experimental art spaces; a convening point for various individuals and groups—writers, planners, children, scientists, and the general public—to participate in artistic relationships without boundaries.
 Formerly located in Yeonnam, placeMAK moved to its current location in Seoul’s Yeonhui district in 2016, and also operates a second location in Incheon.